Service + Area

 • Coordinate crew arrival, staging, and deliveries so the Goodman workface stays productive even if nearby routing through Pineville, Noel, Jane, and Southwest City changes the daily dispatch plan.

-• When the local work window narrows, resequence by dependency and record why Goodman moved ahead of or behind adjacent ring-1 markets in the route plan.
+• When the local work window narrows, resequence by dependency and record why Goodman moved ahead of or behind adjacent markets in the route plan.

 • Confirm the next release for Goodman with a written handoff note covering readiness, access, and nearby route impacts before the next mobilization.